Introduction

 Subscribed Topics

 The point cloud topic.
-It can have additional channels for RGB, intensity, etc.
+It can have additional channels for RGB, intensity, and semantic values.

 Published Topics